aws-samples/aws-serverless-workshops/DataProcessing/5_DataArchiving/README.md

 1. Click on **Services** then select **Athena** in the Analytics section.

-1. Copy and paste the following SQL statement to create the table:
+1. Copy and paste the following SQL statement to create the table.
+Be sure to replace the bucket name with your bucket name in the LOCATION clause:

 	```sql
 	CREATE EXTERNAL TABLE IF NOT EXISTS wildrydes (